-- All preceptors are provided with information on the internship mission, goals, objectives, and educational philosophy. - All preceptors are provided with information on the purpose of the ACEND accreditation process and the intent of accreditation standards as well as the Competencies for the Registered Dietitian Nutritionist (CRDN). - All Preceptors are provided with the handbook, and rotation materials (description, activity guide, and evaluation forms) prior to the intern attending the rotation. - Non-DPH WIC preceptors new to the internship will receive an in-person one-on-one orientation training from internship staff.
-Returning preceptors will receive materials via email with the option to schedule a phone conference with internship staff as needed. - DPH WIC preceptors are requested to attend general and rotation specific orientation with their respective interns. - • - All preceptors must be trained on strategies to recognize and monitor biases in self and others an reduce instances of microaggressions and discrimination.
+- All preceptors are provided with information on the internship mission, goals, objectives and educational philosophy. - All preceptors are provided with information on the purpose of the ACEND accreditation process and the intent of accreditation standards as well as the Competencies for the Registered Dietitian Nutritionist (CRDN). - All Preceptors are provided with the handbook, and rotation materials (description, activity guide, and evaluation forms) prior to the intern attending the rotation. - Non-DPH WIC preceptors new to the internship will receive an in-person one-on-one orientation training from internship staff.
+Returning preceptors will receive materials via email with the option to schedule a phone conference with internship staff as needed. - DPH WIC preceptors are requested to attend general and rotation specific orientation with their respective interns. - All preceptors are encouraged to complete the eight (8) hour training provided online by the Academy of Nutrition and Dietetics.